gregferg/interactive_spiral/README.md

 #### Change Rate of Collapse

-The action of clicking toggles the rate of collapse of circles towards the center addinging another element of interactivity
+The action of clicking toggles the rate of collapse of circles towards the center adding another element of interactivity

 ###### Future Features